Business Expense Policy

 Travelers must provide the date of travel, the starting point and destination, total miles, and the business purpose to be reimbursed for mileage.

-Corporate Cards may be used or reimbursements may be requested for tolls and parking fees when using your personal vehicle for business travel.
+Corporate Cards may be used or reimbursements may be requested for tolls and parking fees when using your personal vehicle for business travel away from campus.
 Dartmouth will not reimburse employees for parking tickets, fines for moving violations, vehicle towing charges or auto repairs and maintenance.
+For employees who work on campus (including locations in Lebanon), have a hybrid work schedule, or work remotely in New Hampshire and Vermont, Dartmouth will not reimburse for on-campus or Town of Hanover parking.
+Employees who work remotely outside of VT and NH will be reimbursed for parking if there is a business reason for their travel to Hanover.

 Public Transportation